microsoft/pxt-adafruit/docs/courses/maker/general/maker-tools-techniques.md

 ## Copper tape techniques

-Conductive copper tape lets you extend the capacitive touch capabilities of the Circuit Playground Express.
+Conductive copper tape lets you extend the capacitive touch capabilities of the @boardname@.
 Connect tape to any pin A1-7, select the “on pin click” input, and now your code will respond when you touch the tape.

 Move a servo motor when you touch copper tape connected to pin **A1** on the @boardname@.